More than Youthful Innocence

 The titled responsion is...

-Arrival as an early outcome confined by ignorance is an imagined alternative to the common sense that expands the problem of knowledge.
-An alternative to all but the conceiver, the bliss of being content regardless of contradiction is ironic and a tautology of sorts.
+Arrival as an early outcome confined by ignorance is an imagined alternative to common sense that expands the problem of knowledge.
+An option to all but the conceiver, the bliss of being content regardless of contradiction, is ironic and a tautology.
 Capture and release the thoughts that limit your questionable existence, explore the Existential and counterpoint the angst with the pluralistic alternatives of the ages.
-God may be dead but Goodness dies only with humanity.
+God may be dead, but Goodness dies only with humanity.

 What is your definition of a successful life?
-If you have any idea of what life is about, you would certainly answer "it depends".
-This answer is probably the most accurate of all the definitions, as it is very difficult to put one's life into words.
+If you have any idea of what life is about, you would undoubtedly answer, "It depends."
+This answer is probably the most accurate of all the definitions, as it is complicated to put one's life into words.
 To define it is not to say that there is no such thing as a successful life, only that some people will never know anything as they already know too soon.

-Some people choose a more challenging path towards success and others choose a less challenging path.
-For example, some people take the harder road to success and go to college for a degree, whereas others may decide on a business as a career route.
+Some people choose a more challenging path toward success, and others prefer a less complicated approach.
+For example, some people take the more arduous road to success and go to college for a degree, whereas others may decide on a business as a career route.

 Others have chosen a more difficult path to achieve their goals and achieve a successful life.
-Some people chose a career that requires more self-discipline and a willingness to work very hard.
-Some people choose sports as their career path as this requires a lot of hard work and dedication.
-Some people choose a life of leisure by spending their free time doing things they enjoy and learning about new things every day.
+Some people choose a career requiring more self-discipline and a willingness to work hard.
+Some people prefer sports as their career path, which requires hard work and dedication.
+Some people choose a life of leisure by spending their free time doing things they enjoy and learning about new things daily.

-To achieve a successful life is not just about choosing a career, it is also about choosing a way of life.
+Achieving a successful life is not just about choosing a career but also about choosing a way of life.
 Do you love doing volunteer work and helping other people?
 Do you have a hobby that you are passionate about?
 Are you dedicated to your family and friends?

 Success does not just happen.
 It has to be earned and built.
-If you are interested in writing articles, do not just sit down at home on your couch and expect to write a good article in a day - you have to get out and take action and get out into the real world and meet people.
+If you are interested in writing articles, do not just sit down at home on your couch and expect to write a good essay in a day - you have to get out, take action, get out into the real world, and meet people.

 Success comes to those who put in the effort and sweat it out.
-Do not try to force yourself into a routine that will not allow you to relax and let your natural personality shine through, instead of working hard, you should try to make your own schedule and allow your natural traits and talents to shine through.
+Do not force yourself into a routine that will not allow you to relax and let your natural personality shine through; instead of working hard, you should try to make your schedule and allow your biological traits and talents to shine through.
 This is the best way to achieve a successful life.

-You should never feel like you have to conform to any schedule or plan when you are striving toward a successful life.
-You should follow your own heart and mind and allow them to guide you towards success.
+You should never feel like you must conform to any schedule or plan while striving toward a successful life.
+You should follow your heart and mind and allow them to guide you toward success.

 The good news is there are many ways to achieve success.
 Many people will choose one method of achieving their goal and follow it to the letter, but if this is your goal, I suggest you take the more challenging road.

 Success is something that is earned over time.
-Some people will choose a challenging path and pursue it over a more challenging one - some will choose a simpler yet challenging path and achieve it successfully - and so on and so forth.
+Some people will choose a challenging path and pursue it over a more challenging one - some will choose a more straightforward yet complex approach and achieve it successfully - and so on.
 There is no right or wrong way to achieve success.

-Life is about choices and it is up to you to make the choice and decide what path you want to follow.
-No matter how difficult your journey will be, it will only be as difficult as you are willing to make it.
+Life is about choices, and it is up to you to make the choice and decide what path you want to follow.
+No matter how complex your journey, it will only be as difficult as you are willing to make it.

 — Harriet Beecher Stowe (1811-1896)

 Speech acts of truth are a skill we cultivate and develop.
-A rhetoric of sorts without the pejorative should be appreciated for what it is; a representation of beauty.
-Intention matters, not in the material sense but in the relational sense of forming genuine connections with the people around you.
+Rhetoric without the pejorative should be appreciated for what it is; a representation of beauty.
+Intention matters, not in the material sense but in the relational understanding of forming genuine connections with the people around you.

-It's an old and noble saying, but the truth is the kindest thing we can do to other people is to help them through what they are going through.
-When we are able to give the help they can then help us.
+It's an old and noble saying, but the truth is the kindest thing we can do to others is help them through what they are going through.
+When we can give the help, they can then help us.

-We are all in the same boat and I think that many people have a tough time dealing with their personal life, work, and family issues.
-When I was struggling, I found myself asking the question, "What is the truth is the kindest thing we can do for others?"
-I also found it to be one of the most important things I ever did.
+We are all in the same boat, and I think many people struggle with their personal life, work, and family issues.
+When I was struggling, I asked, "What is the truth is the kindest thing we can do for others?"
+I also found it one of the most important things I ever did.

 I don't think that there is anything that could be harder than trying to get your kids to go to school and then coming back to find out that they are sick or need to stay home because they are in trouble or the police are at the house because they got into drugs.
 What can you do to stop this?
 How do you get your kids to do what you want?
 What about the parents?
 And how can you get your kids to follow your example and not do drugs?